forkkit/supertokens-node-mysql-ref-jwt/website/versioned_docs/version-4.0.0/introduction/next-steps.md

 original_id: next-steps
 ---

-<span class="highlighted-text">For our solution to work, you have to use our backend and frontend libraries.</span> Please follow the backend and frontend installation guides.
+<span class="highlighted-text">To implement SuperTokens, please install and use our frontend and backend libraries found in the subsequent sections</span>

 ## What does the backend SDK do?
 - Provides a flexible and intuitive API to manage sessions.